Top Things to do in Custer, SD and Custer State Park

 Whether you’re looking to start your day off with a strong cup of coffee or their house specialty B-52 latte, or you’re looking to relax and unwind with some local wine from the Black Hills and South Dakota area ($5 tastings), Grapes & Grinds has you covered.

 Looking for more boozy stops?
-Check out the Black Hills Wineries and Breweries Guide.
+Check out the Black Hills Wineries and Black Hills Breweries guides.

 When looking for things to do in Custer SD, no doubt that hiking should be on that list.
 If nothing else, you need to stretch those legs after all that driving above!
 There are numerous hikes all over this area, each with their own great views and experiences.

 Black Elk Peak, a 7.1-mile trail, is located in Custer State Park and is the highest elevation between the Rocky Mountains in the US and the Pyrenees Mountains in France.

 There are numerous different paths to take to end up at the summit, but no matter which you choose, expect incredible views along the way and at the top (where you can look out from an old fire watch tower).

 We even saw a beautiful mountain goat just lounging at the summit watching, and likely judging, all of the hikers.

 As we mentioned above, the Cathedral Spires trail is another hiking trail that you can add to your list of things to do in Custer, SD.

 This is a relatively short hike from the trailhead, but many hikers often choose to add this on to their hike to Black Elk Peak (you can also add a stop at Little Devils Tower).
 The granite formations spiraling into the sky are just awesome and well worth the trek to get there.